mtb-za/says-who/content/thoughts/traveller/not_feudal.md

 ---
-title: 'Traveller is not Feudal'
+title: 'Traveller is not a Feudal Setting'
 slug: 'traveller_not_feudal'
 date: 2026-07-24T14:18:00
 categories: ['thoughts']